 - Avoid foods with high glycemic (sugar) index: sweets, sugary drinks, and refined flours.
-Check out Dr. Bailey's low glycemic diet, commonly known as alkaline Mediterranean diet.
+Check out Dr. Bailey's low glycemic diet, which she calls an Alkaline Mediterranean Diet.

 Important Precautions of Intertrigo Skin CareIntertrigo care should not be taken lightly.
 Check out these important cautionary tips during treatment: